zaksabeast/PokemonRNGGuides/README.md

 Do not be afraid of comments or critiques on your guide.
 We all want the best possible guides for our community. :)

 ### Credits:
-- PCalc mod team - Shiny_Sylveon, CptnObvious, wwwwwwzx, Admiral_Fish, Subject21_J, Vovvy, Vladcik, Bumba, Real.96 FrostByte_Manuel
+- PCalc mod team - Shiny_Sylveon, CptnObvious, wwwwwwzx, Admiral_Fish, Subject21_J, Vovvy, Vladcik, Bumba, Real.96, FrostByte_Manuel, and EzPzStreamz
 - /u/Zapdos44, /u/OPBreloom, and /u/Upper90175 for being the first to give guides to this repo to help get it off the ground